imalikov/pine_script_docs/source/faq/Programming.rst

 ------------------------------------------------------

 From the Pine Script™ Editor, go to the Open menu, click on the New built-in script option, and then select the built-in you want to work with.
-Please note that some built-ins like the Volume Profile indicators are not written in Pine Script™ and so their behavior cannot be reproduced in Pine Script™.
+Please note that some built-ins like the Volume Profile indicators are not written in Pine Script™, so Pine Script™ cannot reproduce their behavior.

 How can I make the console appear in the editor?
 ------------------------------------------------

-Use the CTRL + ` (grave accent) keyboard shortcut or right click on the script’s name and choose Show Console.
+Use the CTRL + ` (grave accent) keyboard shortcut or right-click on the script’s name and choose Show Console.